gitcoinco/web/docs/CONTRIBUTING.md

 ### Contributing Static Assets

+Note: Please remember to optimize/compress your image assets via: `make compress-images` (Requires: jpeq-recompress, optipng, and svgo in `PATH`)

 Q: `I need to add static assets...
 Where to I put them?`

 All assets that will be used as static resources must be placed into their appropriate place in the `app/assets` directory.